showall/starbucks_reward_program/README.md

 The following questions were considered in analysis the business problem:

 - Which types of customers are more likely to respond to an offer ?
-- Are there any differences for different kind of offers ?
 - Is there any incremental impact from the marketing campaign ?

 ### Data